 Two years later, though, two events in the same week changed their lives.
 Carolyn was born on Feb.
 17, 1960.
 Three days later,

 Locke was nearly killed in an automobile crash.
-He was riding in a car driven by Morris Bodmer, the pro from Clovelly Country
+He was driving his car accompanied by Morris Bodmer, the pro from Clovelly Country

 Club Cape Town, after a day's golf with his nephew Alfred Pratt and Morris Bodmer who had been the Pro at Clovelly since 1935 and was an old friend.
 He had also partnered Locke against Sam Snead and Norman von Nida in 1947.